SABARNO-PRAMANICK/SABARNO-PRAMANICK/README.md

 ## Hi there 👋

 I'm **Sabarno Pramanick**.
-Welcome to my GitHub profile, where I showcase projects and ideas that align with my career goals and interests!
+Welcome to my GitHub profile where I showcase projects and ideas that align with my career goals and interests

 ---